-Murphy's Yard is designated as an industry area within Camden's Local Plan and is under a single ownership.
+Murphy's Yard is within a designated industry area in Camden's Local Plan and is under a single ownership.
 The site is occupied by the company's head offices and is largely covered by surface parking and yard space with a number of workshops and sheds, of which some are locally listed that offer a glimpse to the site's historical industrial use.